rohitcricket/TensorFlow2.0-DetectTrafficSigns/README.md

 ![trafficsign](trafficsign.jpg)

-This project classifies lothes using Deep Learning and [Tensorflow](https://www.tensorflow.org) 2.0.
+This project detects traffic signs for your self-driving car using LeNet network and [Tensorflow](https://www.tensorflow.org) 2.0.

 ### Data Reference:

 In this case study, you have been provided with images of traffic signs and the goal is to train a Deep Network to classify them
 The dataset contains 43 different classes of images.

 Classes are as listed below:
 ( 0, b'Speed limit (20km/h)') ( 1, b'Speed limit (30km/h)')
 ( 2, b'Speed limit (50km/h)') ( 3, b'Speed limit (60km/h)')